mohammadraza91/auto-arc/README.md

 ### 3. Generate & Iterate
 - Click "🚀 Generate Code with Gemini"
+- **Code automatically runs** and creates output files
-- Review the generated code
+- Review the generated code and execution results
-- Check execution results and outputs
+- **For CAD content**: DXF files are automatically created
 - Use generation history to iterate

 ### 4. Download & Use
+- **For Floor Plans**: Click "🪟 Open in AutoCAD" to view in AutoCAD
 - Download individual files or all outputs as ZIP
-- Open DXF files in AutoCAD (Windows)
+- **AutoCAD Integration**: Direct opening in AutoCAD 2020-2024
 - Run generated Python scripts
 - Deploy web applications